Daily COVID-19 Updates for Portage Manor

 TESTING: All residents and staff will be tested for the SARS-CoV-2 virus that causes COVID-19, it is collected by inserting a culture swab into the nasopharyngeal space through the nares.
 It is not painful, and feels like a tickle almost.
 Our phlebotomist Erica has been the main collector of specimens.
 We do have Nurse Liz and Nurse Kris who also are skilled to collect test too.
 Portage Manor will continue to test staff every 3-7 days until further direction from ISDH and test residents who have developed symptoms of COVID-19 or who have been exposed to someone with COVID-19.

 We have made efforts to contain and combat this virus with guidance from our State Dept. of Health and Local Health Dept. All essential workers are screened at the front entrance and must pass the screening to gain access.
-Anyone approved to enter the building is required to wear a face mask that is medical graded and googles or face shield at all times.
+Anyone approved to enter the building is required to wear a face mask of medical grade and goggles/face shield at all times.
 All essential workers have been asked to be responsible when not on duty to decrease risk of exposure when not at work, we have to do our part to keep everyone in our care safe any way possible.
 We also have worked to create visual ques and posted signs for residents to follow social distancing in the hallways, medication line, dining room, and during activities.
-The chairs at the dining tables are at least 6 feet apart and meal service has been divided to decrease the amount of residents in one area at a time.
 Sanitation of common areas has been increased and scheduled.
 We have limited access to areas in the building that are encourage potential congregation and that are unsafe during this time of illness prevention.
-Limited visitation is being conducted as able with as much flexibility as possible while decreasing risk of exposure as much as possible.
+Limited visitation is being conducted as able with as much flexibility as possible while decreasing risk of exposure.
 Residents are wearing mask throughout the building and have increased hand washing.
-We are very encouraged by everyone's help to decrease the spread of this nasty virus!
+We are very encouraged by everyone's help to decrease the spread of this virus!

 Portage Manor has 2 isolation areas: